The Poppy Is Also a Flower: Production

-The Poppy Is Also a Flower was the last of four television movies commissioned by the United Nations, to publicise its missions and roles in world peace and diplomacy.
+The Poppy Is Also a Flower was the last of four television movies commissioned by the United Nations, to publicize its missions and roles in world peace and diplomacy.
 The film was originally 80 minutes in length for its ABC telecast, minus commercial time for the 90-minute slot.
 It was expanded to 100 minutes for a US theatrical release by Astral Films in 1967.

-After its television broadcast on ABC in 1966, Eli Wallach won an Emmy Award for Best Supporting Actor, for his portrayal of drug kingpin "Happy" Locarno.
+After its television broadcast on ABC in 1966, Eli Wallach won an Emmy Award for Best Supporting Actor at the 19th Primetime Emmy Awards, for his portrayal of drug kingpin "Happy" Locarno.
 This was the production's only award.